-Before January 1, 2014, we operated in three operating segments: (1) property and casualty insurance; (2) life insurance; and (3) insurance claims adjusting services.
-In the first quarter of 2014, we realigned our financial reporting structure into four business segments that more accurately reflect our organizational structure and changing business mix.
-Under the realigned business structure, our business is divided into three reporting operating segments: (1) insurance agency, (2) insurance brokerage, and (3) claims adjusting.
+Our business is divided into three reporting operating segments: (1) insurance agency, (2) insurance brokerage, and (3) claims adjusting.
 The insurance agency segment provides a broad range of property and casualty and life insurance products to individual customers.
-Historical results reflecting the new business segments for 2011, 2012 and 2013 are also restated.

 Net Revenues